-The temperature controller should not be used as a toy, or serious injury could result.
-The controller should only be used for its intended purpose of providing temperature control of TE Technology's thermoelectric devices only.
+The TC-36-25 RS485 should not be used as a toy, or serious injury could result.
+The TC-36-25 RS485 should only be used for its intended purpose of providing temperature control of TE Technology's thermoelectric devices only.
 The controller is intended for light industrial, laboratory, or similar use.
 It is not intended for household use or medical use.